 The season is upon us.
 Drafts are complete (or at least most are).
 All that’s left is to sit back and enjoy proper baseball again.
-So it’s the perfect time to present to you what I call my “No Way Pedro” article.
-It’s similar to the bold predictions you’ll see
+So it’s the perfect time to present to you my 3rd incarnation of “No Way Pedro”.
+It’s similar to the bold predictions you’ll see swirling